-The development industry tends to continually cycle between under supply and over supply of condominium, office, retail, industrial, rental apartment, hotel and motel developments.
+The development industry tends to continually cycle between undersupply and oversupply of condominium, office, retail, industrial, rental apartment, hotel and motel developments.

 Developers sometimes are like sheep, they tend to follow the crowd, resulting in oversupply, falling prices, long sale periods and unprofitable developments.
-In addition, some developers continue to develop because they are developers and development is what drives them and they develop when they should be sitting on the side lines waiting for the oversupply to subside.
+Also, some developers continue to develop because they are developers and development is what drives them and they develop when they should be sitting on the sidelines waiting for the oversupply to subside.

-The under and over supply cycle.
+The under and oversupply cycle.
 Case study

-About four year after the crash in 2008 a few developers sensed there would be a large demand for rental apartment buildings as home owners lost their homes and had to rent and vacancy rates for the existing apartment buildings declined dramatically and rents started to increase.
+About four years after the crash in 2008 a few developers sensed there would be a large demand for rental apartment buildings as homeowners lost their homes and had to rent and vacancy rates for the existing apartment buildings declined dramatically and rents started to increase.

 The first projects were financially successful.
 Other developers noticed this and jumped into the market and built rental apartment buildings.
 The demand for dimensional lumber from Canada increased and lumber prices escalated and construction costs start to increase.
-Land owners became aware of the demand for land and developers bid up the land prices as they competed against each other for sites.
+Landowners became aware of the demand for land and developers bid up the land prices as they competed against each other for sites.

-Eventually there will be an oversupply of new rental apartment buildings, vacancies will increase and rent will decline and many developers who jumped in late in the cycle will lose money.
+Eventually, there will be an oversupply of new rental apartment buildings, vacancies will increase and rent will decline and many developers who jumped in late in the cycle will lose money.